jeremyryan/Hyperspec-Custom-Style/README.md

 Hyperspec-Custom-Style
 ======================

-Common Lisp Hyperspec custom style
+A custom stylesheet to be used with Stylish to make the Common Lisp Hyperspec more readable.